SI669-internal/hw1-timer-starter/README.md

 ## Extra credit (Up to 4 points):
 Add the capability for the user to set the number of seconds to any integer.
-Refer to the video walkthrough for an example.
+Refer to the [extra credit demo video](https://www.loom.com/share/6653584da1934a97aec02cdacad70df5) for an example.

 | Requirement  | Points |
 | ------------- | ------------- |